NickWaterton/Unifi-websocket-interface/README.md

 ```
 Do you want to add the full Unifi data to the database (recommended)?
 ```
 This adds the full data from the controller download to the `models.json` database.
 When you do this, it overrides all the default entries you just gave, and allows`unifi.py` to read the port layout correctly from the controller configuration (so the ports on the devices are drawn with the correct spacing).
-This is a good thing!
+This is a good thing! **I strongly recommend you do this**

-The supplied `models.json` file has all devices and unifi data in it (including beta devices) as of July 2019 (Controller Version 5.11.31).
+The supplied `models.json` file has all devices and unifi data in it (including beta devices) as of February 2020 (Controller Version 5.12.63).

 Finally save the updated file `Do you want to overwrite the models.json file?`, there is no default answer, you have to enter `y` to update the file.
-The previos `models.json` file will be saved as a backup file called `models.json.org` you can restore in case anything goes wrong.
+The previous `models.json` file will be saved as a backup file called `models.json.org` you can restore in case anything goes wrong.

 When you have updated the `models.json` file, start (or restart) `unifi.py`, and it will load the new database.
 Any new devices should now be displayed properly...